ucloud/uai-sdk/examples/tensorflow/train/east/README.md

     ADD ./EAST/ /data/

-You should put the east.Dockerfile into same directory of EAST code:
+You should put the east.Dockerfile into the same directory of EAST code:

     /data/east/
     |_ code